Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/misc/ecc.rst

 This involves newer Debian packages, which is the easiest option.
 This approach has been tested successfully on Ubuntu 17.10 and probably works on 16.04 as well.
-However, the occurence of problems during usage can't be excluded.
+However, the occurrence of problems during usage can't be excluded.

 .. code-block:: bash